 - pinch of Himalayan pink salt can use regular kosher salt too

-- Blend soy or almond milk with banana in a blender.Add apple cider vinegar to the blend and let it curdle.
+- In a smaller bowl, mix plant-based milk and apple cider vinegar and let it curdle.
 I find the soy milk curdles better than other plant-based milks, but almond milk will work too.

 - Turn on the waffle maker.

-- In a bigger bowl, add all the dry ingredients and whisk.
+- In a bigger bowl, add all dry ingredients and whisk.